Delegation and Verification Under AI: Model extensions

 In particular, $\widehat{Q}(W)=Q(W)$ when $\widehat{p}_a=p_a$.

-\paragraph{Analysis.} Figure~\ref{fig:noisy} visualizes how worker action and worker quality varies under AI assistance when beliefs about AI capability are miscalibrated, with $\widehat{p}_a=0.7>p_a=0.65$.
-The core qualitative phenomena from Figure~\ref{fig:example} persist—including phase transitions, compliance gain/loss regimes, and rational over-delegation—supporting the robustness of our results.
+\paragraph{Overestimation and over-reliance: $\widehat{p}_a>p_a$.} Figures~\ref{fig:over_estimation_action}--\ref{fig:over_estimation_grading} visualize how worker action and worker quality vary when the worker overestimates AI capability, with $\widehat{p}_a=0.7>p_a=0.65$.
+The core qualitative phenomena from the baseline model persist, including phase transitions, compliance gain/loss regimes, and rational over-delegation.
 Moreover, over-delegation becomes more pronounced, expanding both the quality-degradation region and the compliance-loss region.
-This highlights the risks of overestimating AI capability and the importance of calibrating users’ beliefs about AI performance.
+This highlights the risk of overestimating AI capability and the importance of calibrating workers' beliefs about AI performance.

+\paragraph{Underestimation and under-reliance: $\widehat{p}_a<p_a$.} Conversely, Figures~\ref{fig:under_estimation_action}--\ref{fig:under_estimation_grading} consider the opposite form of belief miscalibration, where the worker underestimates AI capability, with $\widehat{p}_a=0.6<p_a=0.65$.
+This captures an under-reliance regime: pessimistic beliefs reduce the perceived return from delegation, causing workers to rely less on AI and expanding the manual-work region.
+Compared with the calibrated benchmark, both the improved and degraded quality regions shrink.
+Thus, under-reliance dampens the overall effect of AI assistance: it can reduce harmful over-delegation, but it can also prevent workers from realizing potential gains from AI access.

+Together, these two belief perturbations show that whether workers over-rely on or under-rely on AI, the core phase-transition structure and heterogeneous quality effects remain intact, demonstrating the robustness of our model and conclusions.